suzannejin/mod_QuanTest2/README.md

 A containerized version of QuanTest2.
 NOTE: the _quantest2.py_ script is modified to be able to use the standalone version of PSIPRED to predict the secondary structures.

 This repository is created to store the Dockerfile and the modified scripts.
+A Nextflow pipeline is also included.

 The original SOURCES are listed below in the REFERENCE section.